sftcd/openssl/esnistuff/README.md

 Most recent first...

-- 20191110: Seeing some valgrind issues with non-debug build that disappear with the debug build, but that don't seem to affect functionality or (so far) cause a crash.
-Not clear that the code affected is mine so I'll remerge with upstream to see if that fixes it.
+- 20191110: Seeing some valgrind issues with non-debug build that disappear with a debug build, that don't seem to affect functionality or (so far) cause a crash.
+Not clear what's up yet, so this commit is really to let me test this in a 32 bit build.

 - Similar thing for lighttpd and ``SSL_CTX_load_verify_locations``